What is the definition of a self-directed IRA?

 The latest news says that you cannot invest your self-directed IRA in artwork, life insurance, antique pieces, etc. Procuring these things might make you liable to pay taxes before you are 591/2 years old.
 It would be best if you made a note of this.

-How can you use your self-directed IRA to purchase real estate?
+How can you use your self-directed IRA to buy real estate?

-These are the following real estate options that can be availed of using your self-directed real estate IRA:
+These are the following real estate options that can be availed of using your self-directed real estate IRA to Buy Real Estate:

 Residential investment: This is the most sought after by many.
 The benefit of purchasing residential or commercial property is that you will keep getting a regular and safe income by renting or leasing.
 Commercial investment generates huge income, and it goes unsaid.
 The commercial properties that could create a viable income are multiplexes, retail stores, a building used for educational institutes, companies, and other business establishments, and even properties such as baseball/football and fields.